-During an FSA-led incident, clearance should be sought by FSA from the members of the FSS senior team involved in the SIOG (the FSA equivalent of the SIT).
+During an FSA-led incident, FSS will issue communications in Scotland as agreed and cleared by FSS and the FSA's SIOG (the FSA equivalent of the SIT).
 Joint releases should include reference to FSS, and any statements from Chief Executives and/or Chairs should be joint between the FSS and FSA.
+Joint communications materials should also be jointly branded.